pnokhiz/precarity/README.md

 # precarity
-Examining long-term compounded effects of decisions on individual's precarity
+Examining long-term compounded effects of decisions on individuals' precarity